Header image

 Both the Jawa Demam hilt and the scabbard display a nice wood grain, burl in places and the scabbard is finished with a bone insert to the tip, though it may also be ivory.

-A nice complete and untouched example of a long Sumatran Keris.
+A nice complete and untouched example of a very rare Malaysian Keris.

 Please note, all items with the Gallery page are examples from my personal collections.
 These items are not currently offered for sale but are sometimes released to the For Sale page as tastes and items vary.